malaybaku/VMagicMirror/docs/pages/english/docs/window.md

 `Transparent Level`: Select the character transparency condition from level 0 to 4.
 Default value is level 2.
 Level 0 means always NOT transparent, and level 4 makes character always transparent.

 `Alpha when Transpanrent`: Set the transparency when the character is transparent.
 Higher value means opaque.

+#### NOTE: Schedule of virtual camera feature removal (v1.6.0)

+`Window` tab also supports [Virtual Camera](../tips/virtual_camera) feature, but this function will be removed in v1.6.0.

+This is because OBS Studio](https://obsproject.com/download) has introduced virtual camera by standard, from version 26.0.

+If you want to use VMagicMirror with virtual camera, please consider installing `OBS Studio`.